OrdnanceSurvey/os-data-hub-api-tutorials/web-development/national-parks-locator/README.md

 ]
 ```

 (As a quick aside - to create this file we fetched national park geometries from the [OS Features API](https://osdatahub.os.uk/docs/wfs/overview)'s Open Zoomstack layer.
 To simplify the geometries and make this GeoJSON more lightweight, we used [mapshaper.org](https://mapshaper.org/)'s awesome Simplify tool.
-And we used [`geojson-precision`](https://www.npmjs.com/package/geojson-precision) to trim unnecesary coordinate precision.)
+And we used [`geojson-precision`](https://www.npmjs.com/package/geojson-precision) to trim unnecesary coordinate precision, further reducing file size.)

 ## The HTML